The Settlers: Heritage of Kings: Expansion Disc

 The Expansion Disc begins several years after the main game, with Dario presiding over a now peaceful and flourishing kingdom.
-As he attends a council meeting, he is interrupted with news that construction work has ceased on a bridge across the River Nhern.
+As he attends a council meeting, he is interrupted by news that construction work has ceased on a bridge across the River Nhern.
 As Erec is supposed to be supervising, Dario, Ari and Pilgrim head to investigate.
 Upon arriving, they learn the builders are afraid to work since an attack by "demons".
-Erec pursued the so-called demons towards Hen Brugh on the other side of the Nhern, but has not been heard from since.
+Erec pursued the so-called demons towards Hen Brugh on the other side of the Nhern but has not been heard from since.
 The trio rid the area of the demons (humans wearing animal skins, with claws on their hands, and spikes protruding from their backs), and then follow Erec's trail.

 Receiving word that he is awaiting them nearby, as they reach his location, he is shot and killed by a bounty hunter who disappears into the forest.
-Dario is distraught, but says they must press on.
+Dario is distraught but says they must press on.
 They head to the town of Theley, which they find under attack.
 Fighting off an army of demons, they are joined on their quest by one of the town's militia, a martial artist named Yuki.

 After helping Salim resolve a problem with local trade routes, they then travel to Sharray, the area in which Helias settled after the defeat of Kerberos.
-However, the bounty hunter has also arrived in Sharray, and is heading for Helias's home town of Karatas.
+However, the bounty hunter has also arrived in Sharray and is heading for Helias's home town of Karatas.
 The fellowship race to beat him, but arrive only in time to see him take aim at Helias.
 Rather than shooting him, however, the bounty hunter shoots a man running towards Helias.
 He explains it was an assassin, the same one who killed Erec.
-The bounty hunter, named Drake, had tried to intervene in Hen Brugh, but was unable to do so in time, and Erec was killed.
+The bounty hunter, named Drake, had tried to intervene in Hen Brugh but was unable to do so in time, and Erec was killed.
 As Erec was an old friend of Drake's, he set out in pursuit of the assassin, and, having saved Helias, now pledges his loyalty to Dario.